plmday/Kiwi/Kiwi.md

 ###2.9.
 Indentation

-Except the target block, any Kiwi block can be indented by simply inserting multiple spaces of two before the whole block, including the markup symbols.
+Except target block, any Kiwi block can be indented by inserting multiple spaces of two before the whole block.
+Again, indentation can go as deep as to six levels.
-Up to six indentation levels (including no indentation) are supported.

 ###2.10.
 Text

 The markup syntax for font faces all use *linear* symbols.
-These symbols should as much as possible suggest the look the text they surround will be after being formatted.
+These symbols are chosen to suggest as much as possible the look of the text they marked up after being formatted.

 ####2.10.1.
 Bold Text